fadlirush/gallery/README.md

 - making dhcp server without a router, but using a pc as a router/dhcp server for optimal performance
 - mobile version of mr patrick with full JS and interactive responsiveness
 - Containerd implementasi
+- why vulkan api more reliable than directx and opengl